-New home buyer Lutitia King (right), with her husband Arnold and son Jy’Mere, is all smiles as she receives the keys to her home from construction supervisor Rhodana Fields.
-The King family were joined by many family and friends for the dedication including pastor Bishop Juanita Wharton (left) and her Habitat Sponsor Yolanda Blassingame.
+December 2012 - New home buyer Lutitia King (right), with her husband Arnold and son Jy’Mere, is all smiles as she receives the keys to her home from construction supervisor Rhodana Fields.
+The King family were joined by family and friends for the dedication including pastor Bishop Juanita Wharton (left) and her Habitat Sponsor Yolanda Blassingame.

 Habitat Choptank has named Atelier 11 Architecture of Easton as its Business Partner of the Year.
 Atelier 11, founded and owned by Jon Braithwaite and Lauren Dianich, has generously donated design services for numerous Habitat homes including most recently the ten homes in the Milestone on Clay development in Easton and the development of five homes that Habitat Choptank is now building on Port Street.

 Local dentists recently volunteered with Habitat Choptank at its home building site in Cambridge working alongside future home buyers James Hines (middle row, left) and Patsy Hines (middle row, right) and construction supervisor Rhodana Fields (back row, right).
 Doctors volunteering for the Dentist Build where, (front row with toothbrush) Dr. Donald E. Broskey; (middle row) Drs.
 Herbert P. Gorin, Eugene R. McNich; J. Frederick Heaton, and Jack H. Bishop; and (back row) Drs.
 Okan Damar, Gregory S. Russell, Ryan S. Maisel, Jeffrey L. Taylor.

 Several of Habitat Choptank future home buyers and their family members hold signs revealing the record number of hours contributed by 781 Habitat for Humanity Choptank volunteers during the most recent fiscal year.